sudharshanibm3/incluster-regsitry/README.md

   skip_verify=true
 EOL
 ```
+- Exit from node debugger by cmd `exit`

 ## 2. Setup Builder Pod
+- In builder-pod.yaml file update your ENDPOINT URL [in this line](https://github.com/sudharshanibm3/incluster-regsitry/blob/main/builder-pod.yaml#L9)
 -  Run `kubectl apply -f builder-pod.yaml`
 -  This will build the dockerfile and push to the registry

 ## 3. Setup Pull pod/ peer pod
+- In peer-pod.yaml file update your ENDPOINT URL [in this line](https://github.com/sudharshanibm3/incluster-regsitry/blob/main/peer-pod.yaml#L8)
 - Run `kubectl apply -f peer-pod.yaml`
 - This will create a pod with image from in-cluster registry